-Note that the matrices $M$ and $L$ will have dimension $m \times m$, and that the full preconditioning matrix $L_{N}$ is formed by simply repeating $L$ down the diagonal $N$ times, so changing the horizon length means simply adding or removing $L$ blocks from the diagonal of $L_{N}$.
-Additionally, all the matrices involved in computing $M$ have dimensions on the order of $m$ and $n$, and have no relation to the horizon length.
+Also note that all the matrices involved in computing $M$ have dimensions on the order of $m$ and $n$, and have no relation to the horizon length.
 This is in contrast to SDP-based preconditioner design techniques such as \cite{Richter2012_FGMcomplexity}, which require the full Hessian to be placed inside the semidefinite optimization problem.